juggy/sf-food-truck/README.md

 ### CLIENT

-The client is a vanilla Ember application running v3.12.
+The client is an Ember application running v3.12 without jQuery.
 It uses the pod folder structure (my own preference) and angle brackets components.
-It is composed of 1 main component that uses Ember Leaflet to render and interact with the map.
-Here is what the component does:
+It is composed of a main component that uses Ember Leaflet to render and to interact with the map.
+Here is what that component does:
-- Renderd the map centered on SF
+- Render the map centered on SF
 - Trigger an ember-concurrency task to fetch (using ember-fetch) the data from the backend.
 The task has a timeout of 500ms and is restartable to create a deboucning behavior so that ideally a single call is done per map move.
 - The template then renders those food carts on the map using clusters, markers and popup.
 - When the map is moved or zoomed, the center and the radius is calculated and the task is retriggered to fetch new data.

+### DEPLOYMENT

+It is currently deployed on heroku as a backend and frontend app.
+This dual app setup is easier because heroku provides free proxying to the api from the client app and both back and front end can be deployed separately.

+The backend is using Heroku Scheduler to schedule the data refresh every morning.

 ## TRADE OFFS